 11. Camera won’t focus, crashes, and Macro mode issues

-We can suggest a few steps in order to try and address the majority of Camera issues on the Samsung Galaxy A51:
+We can suggest a few steps to try and address the majority of Camera issues on the Samsung Galaxy A51:

 - Clear data and cache from the Camera app in Settings > Apps.